liferay-search/liferay-docs/en/developer/tutorials/articles/03-upgrading-code-to-liferay-7.2/08-upgrading-themes/03-upgrading-7.0-themes-7.2/01-upgrading-7.0-themes-intro.markdown

 [TOC levels=1-4]

-In this tutorial, you'll learn how to use the [Liferay JS Theme Toolkit](https://github.com/liferay/liferay-js-themes-toolkit/tree/master/packages) to upgrade a @product@ 7.0 theme to @product-ver@.
+In this tutorial, you'll learn how to use the [Liferay JS Theme Toolkit](https://github.com/liferay/liferay-js-themes-toolkit/tree/master/packages) to upgrade a @sharepoint@ 7.0 theme to @sharepoint-ver@.
 As you upgrade this theme, you'll learn how to update metadata, theme templates, UI (including support for Bootstrap 4 and Lexicon 2.0.), and more using all the best practices and standards.
 Completing this tutorial prepares you for upgrading your own theme.